Engineering for Equitable Climate Transitions (EWB)

 New Colombo Plan Mobility Grants for Australian undergraduate students

-This program has 20 x A$4,000 Australian Government New Colombo Plan grants.
-These grants are available to Australian undergraduate students (with no citizenship or residency rights to Malaysia), who have not previously received an NCP short-term grant.
+This program has a number of A$6,000 Australian Government New Colombo Plan grants.
+These grants are available to Australian undergraduate students (with no citizenship or residency rights to Cambodia), who have not previously received an NCP short-term grant.

 Grants are allocated on a rolling basis and students are automatically considered for a grant as part of their application process.